revbayes/revbayes.github.io/tutorials/multifig/index.md

 Running a MultiFIG analysis in RevBayes requires several important data files, including a file representing the time-calibrated phylogeny and a biogeographic data matrix describing the ranges for each species. `kadua.tre` is a time-calibrated phylogeny of *Kadua*. `kadua_range_n7.nex` assigns ranges to each species for a seven-region system: G (Gardner), N (Necker), K (Kauaii), O (Oahu), M (Maui Nui Complex), H (Hawaii), and Z (mainland).
 For each species (row) and region (column), the file reports if the species is present (1) or absent (0) in that region.
 There are also feature files that contain regional feature data, and a `feature_summary.csv` file that describes all the regional feature files (where they are found and what kind of data they contain).

-If you prefer to run a single script instead of entering each command manually, the RevBayes scripts called `kadua_multiFIG_fixedtree.Rev`, `geo_multiFIG.rev`, and `phylo_multiFIG` contain all of the commands that are used in the tutorial.
+If you prefer to run a single script instead of entering each command manually, the RevBayes script called `multifig.Rev` contains all of the commands that are used in the tutorial.
 The data and script can be found in the `Data files and scripts` box in the left sidebar of the tutorial page.
 Somewhere on your computer, you should create a directory (folder) for this tutorial.
 This is the main directory for the tutorial, and you will run all of your commands from here.
 Inside the tutorial directory, you should create a `scripts` directory.
-This is the directory where you will put the `kadua_multiFIG_fixedtree.Rev`, `geo_multiFIG.Rev`, and `phylo_multiFIG.Rev` scripts.
+This is the directory where you will put the `multifig.Rev` script.
 Then, you should create a `data` directory inside the tutorial directory.
 Within `data`, create two more directories: `hawaii`, and `kadua`.
 The data files related to *Kadua* (`kadua.tre` and `kadua_range_n7.nex`) will go in the `kadua` directory.
 The data related to Hawaii, including the `feature_summary.csv` file, the `feature_description.csv` file, and all feature-related `*_feature*.csv` files will go in the `hawaii` directory.
 However, you can always modify the filepaths to locate the data wherever you choose to download it.

 {% section MultiFIG in RevBayes %}